geodynamics/pylith/README.md

 * Templates for adding your own bulk rheologies, fault constitutive models, and interfacing with a custom seismic velocity model.
 * User-friendly computation of static 3-D Green's functions

+## Release Notes

+See [CHANGES] for a complete list of changes for each release.

 ## Authors

 * Brad Aagaard, Earthquake Science Center, USGS, USA